Steinbach, Manitoba: Religion

 Census data from 2011 shows that 88.73% of Steinbach residents report a religious affiliation, which is above the provincial average of 73.51%.
 Of those with a religious affiliation, 74.58% are Protestant, and 12.44% are Catholic.
 Less than 1% belonged to either Buddhism, Islam, Judaism or Hinduism combined.
 In the total population surveyed, 11.27% claim no religious affiliation.

 Steinbach is the headquarters of both the Evangelical Mennonite Conference, formerly known as the Kleine Gemeinde, and the Christian Mennonite Conference, formerly known as Chortitzer Mennonite Conference.
 The city has among the most churches per capita of any city in Canada, at one for every 500 people.
 Steinbach is home to at least 22 churches and while many of the smaller churches are Mennonite, the majority of Steinbach's current population no longer attend a Mennonite church, and the largest churches in the city, such as the Emmanuel Evangelical Free Church, Southland Community Church, and Crossview Church, are either non-denominational or evangelical and are not part of Mennonite denominations.
-The city also has Roman Catholic, United, and Lutheran congregations and a growing Muslim community.
+The city also has Roman Catholic, United, and Lutheran congregations and small Sikh, Muslim, and Hindu communities.